fusion809/fusion809.github.io-old3/pages/about-me.md

 readelf -l a.out | grep ': /lib'
 ```

 per chapter 6.10 of the manual failed as the compiler was malfunctioning.
+Also tried using ALFS with jhalfs-2.4 and that still failed due to kernel issues.
+The #lfs IRC channel was not really helpful people just said to try the manual way over and over (doing a clean start from the beginning the LFS guide) again until it magically works.

 of these operating systems I have also installed the following six on my PC:
 {% capture my_capture %}